kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Declaring additional specifications to objects from the outside can yield conflicts that need to be addressed in the implementation of metaresources.
 Multiple instances of a metaresource kind may affect an object (directly or indirectly), thus posing a possible conflict to resolve regarding which intent among the multiple metaresource specs a controller shall honor.

 In some cases, the most recent between two conflicting specs may be desired to win, whereas in other cases it might be the oldest.
-Often, the winning spec is determined by the hierarchical level within the scope the metaresource applies, and sometimes other criteria must be adopted to resolve conflicts between metaresources ultimately affecting a same target or section of a target.
+Often, the winning spec is determined by the hierarchical level within the scope the metaresource applies, and sometimes other criteria must be adopted to resolve conflicts between metaresources ultimately affecting a same target.

 The hierarchical relationships of the objects that are targeted by metaresources – whether associated to their parent/child relationship or between specs and their inner sections – may also yield conflicts of specs (conflicting intents).
 Metaresource kinds that allow for their instances to target at multiple levels of a hierarchy of resource kinds (e.g. Gateway API `Gateway` and `HTTPRoute` kinds), or alternatively entire resources as well as sections of a resource, will often generate cases where the behavior specified by the metaresource either is fully enforced or partially enforced, either honored or overridden by another.